d20Tek/d20tek-functional/src/D20Tek.Functional/project-tasks.md

 - [x] Make all Iters return this value after conditional action (Option, Result)
 - [x] Unit tests for Iter changes
 - [x] unit tests for BoolExtensions and TryExcept
-- [ ] add Bind and Map functions to TryExcept?
+- [x] add Bind and Map functions to TryExcept
 - [ ] move AnsiConsoleExtensions and ValueRange into a new shared project
 - [ ] migrate GpaCalc to new Functional library